redpelicans/redpelicans.github.io/README.md

 The entry point is `/index.html` and all public resources are in `/dist`.
 Run `grunt build` to update `/dist` (before pushing).

 In development, run `grunt serve`.
+(there are 2 environment variables, HOST & PORT, that can be used as follow `PORT=5000 grunt serve`)

 Requirement
 ===